Unleash your creativity and pursue your degree in Industrial Design

 Students in the program often join the Western chapter of the Industrial Design Society of America (IDSA).
 IDSA provides opportunities by putting on design events, inviting guest speakers, and arranging job shadows with different design firms around the country.

-Internships are strongly recommended as part of a student’s plan of study.
-Students generally participate in a summer internship.
+Summer internships are strongly recommended as part of your plan of study.
 Students have recently interned at:

 - Tether, Inc.